AI For No-Water Calls

 Can AI answer no-water plumbing calls safely?

 Yes, when it stays inside approved intake language.
-It should capture scope and urgency, avoid diagnosis or repair advice, and send utility, water quality, safety, and dispatch decisions through company rules.
+It should capture scope and urgency, avoid diagnosis or repair advice, and send utility, water quality, safe-use, pricing, arrival, and dispatch decisions through company rules.

 Does iando.ai tell callers whether their water is safe?